Talk Like An Egyptian – Will Tourism To Egypt Ever Change?

 For Joe Public there’s always price point at which, in the face of a stonkingly good deal, worries are cast aside.
 It would be rude not to snap up a week’s five-star all-inclusive for £399, we reason.

-So, on the eve of Ramadan 2017 I find myself reminiscing about my visit to post-revolutionary Egypt in 2013.
+So, I find myself reminiscing about my visit to post-revolutionary Egypt in 2013.
 Back then I was surprised to find a subdued Sharm El Sheik and a hauntingly tourist-free Cairo, where the guarded and burned-out shell of Mubarak’s party HQ loomed over my only sight of Westerners in the entire city – at the freshly-looted Egyptian museum.

 I had been in the capital on a day trip from a week’s all-inclusive in the Red Sea resort and decided to leave the world class snorkelling behind to see my family – and “the real Egypt” – first hand at this historic time.